Dodge Colt: Fifth generation (1985–1988)

 Beginning in September 1984, the fifth generation Dodge/Plymouth Colt was marketed for model year 1985, as a three-door hatchback, a four-door sedan, and as a five-door minivan/station wagon marketed as the Dodge/Plymouth "Colt Vista"; a rebadged Mitsubishi Chariot.
 A twin-barrel carbureted 68 hp 1468 cc four was the Colt's base engine, while the 4G32BT turbocharged 1.6-litre already seen in the last model year of the previous Colts was optional on the upscale Premier four-door sedan and standard on the GTS Turbo hatchback.
-Power remained 102 hp at 5500 rpm, as for the previous generation.
+Power for the turbocharged variant remained 102 hp at 5500 rpm, as for the previous generation.
 A first for FWD Colts was the availability of a three-box four-door sedan body; it and the 3-door hatchback were available in the US from 1985 to 1988; the 5-door hatchback only in 1985 (and only in base E trim) and the wagon not until 1988.
 The five-door hatchback was only available for a single model year as Chrysler was worried about this car cannibalizing sales of their own Omni/Horizon.
 The five-door was replaced by the E sedan for 1986.
 In Canada, the five-door hatchback was also available in DL trim.

 Beginning in January 1988, Chrysler Canada began sourcing Colts from Thailand, assembled there from Japanese parts, planning on bringing in 8,000 cars per annum.
 Thai Colts were imported to Canada until 1994.
 From 1988 (and lasting until 1991), the Colt/Mirage was also marketed as the Eagle Vista in Canada.